Dancing Brave

-Dancing Brave (11 May 1983 – 2 August 1999) was an American-bred, British-trained thoroughbred racehorse.
+Dancing Brave (11 May 1983 – 2 August 1999) was an American-bred, British-trained Thoroughbred racehorse and sire.
 In a racing career which lasted from the autumn of 1985 until October 1986, he ran ten times and won eight races.
 Dancing Brave was the outstanding European racehorse of 1986, when he won the 2000 Guineas, the Eclipse Stakes, the King George VI and Queen Elizabeth Stakes and the Prix de l'Arc de Triomphe.
 His only defeats came in the Derby and the Breeders' Cup Turf.
-A successful sire of winners in Europe, he was later exported to Japan, where he died on 2 August 1999.
+A modest sire of winners in Europe, he was later exported to Japan, where he enjoyed more success before his death in August 1999.

+Dancing Brave is regarded as one of the greatest racehorses of the twentieth century.

 Background

 Dancing Brave was a bay colt with a white snip and three white feet, standing sixteen hands high, bred by the Glen Oak Farm in Kentucky.
 He was not a particularly attractive individual as a young horse, being described as parrot-mouthed with imperfect forelegs.
 Dancing Brave was sired by Lyphard out of Navajo Princess, a mare who won sixteen races including the Molly Pitcher Handicap.
 Navajo Princess was a descendant of the mare Stolen Kiss, who was the ancestor of notable racehorses including the Epsom Derby winner Henbit and the Kentucky Derby winner Lucky Debonair.

 He was purchased as a yearling by James Delahooke, on behalf of Khalid Abdullah for US$200,000 in Kentucky.
 The colt was sent into training with Guy Harwood at Pulborough.
 At the time, Harwood was noted for his modern approach to training, introducing Britain to features such as artificial gallops and barn-style stabling.